 What causes a back strain or sprain?

 Twisting or pulling a muscle or tendon can result in a strain.
 It can also be caused by a single instance of improper lifting or by overstressing the back muscles.
-A chronic strain usually results from overuse involving prolonged, repetitive movement of the muscles and tendons.
+A chronic (long-term) strain usually results from overuse after prolonged, repetitive movement of the muscles and tendons.

-A sprain often results from a fall or sudden twist, or a blow to the body that forces a joint out of its normal position.
+A sprain often occurs after a fall or sudden twist, or a blow to the body that forces a joint out of its normal position.
 All of these conditions stretch one or more ligaments beyond their normal range of movement, causing injury.

 What are the symptoms of a back strain or sprain?